Make Way for Ducklings

-Make Way for Ducklings is a children's picture book written and illustrated by Robert McCloskey.
+Make Way for Ducklings is an American children's picture book written and illustrated by Robert McCloskey.
 First published in 1941 by the Viking Press, the book centers on a pair of mallards who raise their brood of ducklings on an island in the lagoon in the Boston Public Garden.
 It won the 1942 Caldecott Medal for McCloskey's illustrations, executed in charcoal then lithographed on zinc plates.
 As of 2003, the book had sold over two million copies.
 The book's popularity led to the construction of a statue by Nancy Schön in the Public Garden of the mother duck and her eight ducklings, which is a popular destination for children and adults alike.
 In 1991, Barbara Bush gave a duplicate of this sculpture to Raisa Gorbacheva as part of the START Treaty, and the work is displayed in Moscow's Novodevichy Park.

 The book is the official children's book of the Commonwealth of Massachusetts.
 Praise for the book is still high over 80 years since its first publication, mainly for the enhancing illustrations and effective pacing.
-However, it has been criticized for having a loose plot.
 The book is popular worldwide.

 Background

 Make Way for Ducklings, published in 1941, was McCloskey's second book and was the winner of the Caldecott Medal in 1942.
 In his acceptance speech, McCloskey explained his motivation for the story.
 While attending the Vesper George Art School between 1932 and 1936, he spent time in the Public Garden feeding the ducks.
 Following May Massee's suggestion that he pursue additional art training, he studied for two years at the National Academy of Design.
 When he returned to Boston to paint a mural he left with a rough draft for Make Way for Ducklings.
-To study ducks for the illustrations he visited the American Museum of Natural History in New York, conferred with an ornithologist and brought home six ducklings to his address at apartment 4C, 280 West 12th in NY city's West Village to live with him.
+To study ducks for the illustrations he visited the American Museum of Natural History in New York, conferred with an ornithologist and brought home six ducklings.